 My husband and I polished off the whole batch in no time at all and my one year old even loved them too!

 p.s.
-If you love mushrooms, be sure to check out my Stuffed Portobello Mushrooms (pictured below) They are another one of my favorite mushroom appetizers/side dishes!
+If you love mushrooms, be sure to check out my insanely good Creamy Garlic Mushrooms pictured below!

 Are you making this recipe?
 I want to see!
 Be sure to tag me on instagram @buildyourbite and hashtag #buildyourbite

 - 10 Vegetarian Mushroom Recipes

 - Easy Roasted Mushrooms

 - Roasted Broccoli and Mushrooms

 Did you make this recipe?
 Don’t forget to leave a star rating below!

 - 16 oz whole mushrooms, washed and patted dry

 - 6 cloves of garlic, minced